 Embracing a flexible workplace strategy is also likely to increase talent attraction and retention.
 Offering remote working options can also reduce geographical limitations, increasing your talent pool.

-Furthermore, if it has become apparent that working from home is a feasible option, many employees may not want to return to the office full-time once restrictions are lifted.
+Furthermore, if it’s become apparent that working from home is a feasible option, many employees may not actually want to return to the office full-time once restrictions are lifted.
 Having the ability to work from home brings a wide range of benefits, from avoiding long and costly commutes, to the flexibility to be able to look after family members when necessary.

 That said, COVID-19 has clearly prompted an extreme version of remote working, as people have been forced not only to work at home, but to stay at home permanently where possible.
 This will have undoubtedly exacerbated feelings of isolation, anxiety, frustration, and boredom.
-Once restrictions are lifted, a more balanced approach can be adopted, in which there is a shift to a more flexible style of working that benefits both employers and employees alike.
+Once restrictions are lifted, companies can find a more balanced approach, with a shift to a more flexible style of working that benefits both employers and employees.

 Another more unusual way in which occupancy monitoring can be used is to inform cleaning regimes and schedules.
 Keeping offices clean and germ free as employees return to work will be a key concern for companies.
 Understanding the areas of the office that have been used the most, or perhaps not even used at all, can ensure that cleaning regimes are more focused and effective.

 Having access to real-time occupancy data can also enable Facility Managers to ensure building regulations are complied with.
 Thresholds can be set with associated alerts based on a building’s limiting factor, whether that be ventilation or means of escape.
 For example, an alert can be sent when building capacity exceeds 90% to help Facility Managers with fire compliance.